Acoustic Neuroma Treatment

 Angiography

 A radiologist inserts a small, flexible tube (called a catheter) into a blood vessel to deliver a contrast dye, making your blood vessels visible on X-ray.
-This test helps doctors know more about the bloody supply for your acoustic neuroma.
+This test helps doctors know more about the blood supply for your acoustic neuroma.

 Biopsy